Digital Twins as Funhouse Mirrors: Five Key Distortions: Discussion

 \section{Discussion}

-Despite the significant interest in leveraging digital twins of humans to simulate surveys and experiments, little is known about how responses from digital twins compare to those of their human counterparts.
-Further, little is known about the best way to construct digital twins, on the domains of applications in which digital twins are likely to be accurate, or on the profiles of humans whose digital twins are likely to be more accurate.
-In order to help advance knowledge on digital twins, we ran a mega-study (and make the data publicly available) that: (i) allows matching the answers of digital twins to those of their human counterparts, (ii) covers a wide range of domains of applications, and (iii) involves a relatively large, representative sample of participants.
+Although many are rushing to simulate surveys and experiments using digital twins of humans, little is known about how responses from digital twins compare to those of their human counterparts.
+Further, there is little understanding of the best way to construct digital twins, the domains of application in which digital twins are likely to be accurate, or on the profiles of humans whose digital twins are likely to be more accurate.
+Deploying digital twins without answering these fundamental questions risks misrepresenting human cognition in ways that could undermine both scientific understanding and practical applications.
+In order to help advance knowledge on digital twins, we ran a pre-registered mega-study (and make the data publicly available) that: (i) allows matching the answers of digital twins to those of their human counterparts, (ii) covers a wide range of application domains, and (iii) involves a relatively large, representative sample of participants.